Timeline of hyponatraemia inquiry

 The hyponatraemia inquiry was first announced in 2004, following a TV documentary about the deaths of three children in Northern Ireland hospitals.

-They died in separate incidents, but the programme alleged all three deaths were a result of mistakes by staff as they administered intravenous fluids.
+They died in separate incidents, but the programme alleged all three deaths - those of Lucy Crawford, Raychel Ferguson and Adam Strain - were a result of mistakes by staff as they administered intravenous fluids.

-By 2008, the inquiry was extended to examine the cases of two more children who died while receiving hospital care.
+By 2008, the inquiry was extended to examine the cases of two more children - Claire Roberts and Conor Mitchell - who died while receiving hospital care.

+All five children died at the Royal Belfast Hospital for Sick Children (RBHSC) between 1995 and 2003.

-Hyponatraemia is a shortage of sodium in that blood that can be fatal.
+Hyponatraemia is a shortage of sodium in the blood that can be fatal.

 The condition can occur when fluids are not administered properly and the issue of hospital fluids management is central to the work of the 14-year public inquiry.